luisr96/diet-optimizer/README.md

 Algorithm used is Simplex for linear optimization.

-It's common for resulting calories to be ~100 calories off.
+It's common for resulting calories to be ~100 off target calories.

 The app is opinionated to a 30/35/35 PCF split.